apache/nuttx/configs/esp32-core/README.txt

   4. Currently the Xtensa port copies register state save information from the stack into the TCB.
 A more efficient alternative would be to just save a pointer to a register state save area in the TCB.
-This would add some complexity to signal handling and also also the the up_initialstate().
+This would add some complexity to signal handling and also also the up_initialstate().
 But the performance improvement might be worth the effort.